mattermost/docs/source/channels/organize-conversations.rst

    :alt: Follow, unfollow, and mark threads as unread from the More Actions icon.

 .. tip::
-  Follow messages with no replies from the **More Actions** |more-actions-icon| icon to be notified if someone replies to the message later based on your notification preferences.
+  - Follow messages with no replies from the **More Actions** |more-actions-icon| icon to be notified if someone replies to the message later based on your notification preferences.
+  - Use keyboard arrow keys to navigate threads in the **Threads** view.

 View all threads
 ----------------